adobe-research/libkafka/README.md

 libkafka
 ========

-A C++ client libray for Apache Kafka.
+A C++ client library for Apache Kafka.
 Also includes C API.
 With a full unit test suite.

 Dependencies
 ============